RomaGilyov/laravel-csv-importer/README.md

 Sounds awful, better just show how it works:

-Suppose we have csv file with this structure:
+Suppose we have a csv file with this structure:

 ```
 name,some_weird_header
 John,some_weird_data
 ```

-And we make import where define `mappings`, in this case we interested only in `name` field(header):
+And we make an import class and define `mappings`, in this case we interested only in `name` field(header):

 ```php
     class GuitarsCsvImporter extends BaseCsvImporter